-You are expected to complete a term project, which will be done in groups.
-Each team includes about 4 students.
+You are expected to finish a term project.
+The term project is a teamwork, which means you need to first form a team.
+Each team includes up to 4 students.
 In this project, you will apply the data mining techniques you learned in the class to solve real-world problems.
 The deliverable is a written report summarizing what you have done and what you have achieved.
 More details will be provided later.

 This course will have two closed-book exams.
 The midterm exam will test issues covered in the first half of the course.
 The final exam will cover the classes in the second half of the course.
 Review sessions will be scheduled to help you prepare for these examinations.

-The midterm exam is tentatively scheduled on Mar 20 7:00-8:30pm.
+The midterm exam is tentatively scheduled on March 20 (7:00pm-8:30pm).
 Let me know as early as possible if there is any unavoidable conflict.
 The final exam will be held during the final examination period; the date will be announced later in the semester.